4 Tips for Getting BACK into Exercising After Quarantine

 So, how do you get back into exercise after a break?
 Follow these four tips to get you back on track.

 Before you try any of these tips.
 Be sure you listen to your body!
-If pain/discomfort persists for two weeks, It’s time to see a specialist CLICK HERE to contact us and schedule a consultation today.
+If pain/discomfort happens to persist for two weeks, It’s time to see a specialist CLICK HERE to contact us and schedule a consultation today.

 1. Proper warm-up and cool down